RallyPointNetworks/daedal-sl/README.md

 Usage
 --------
-Coming soon... but here's an example:
+Coming soon... but here's an example.
+Note: Anything you pass into the optional parameter on `DaedalSL`'s `#build` method is accessible within the block via `data`.

 ``` ruby
 some_data = Hashie::Mash.new({